neutralusername/Systemge/README.md

 # Systemge Framework

-**Systemge** is a configuration-driven framework designed for crafting performant distributed peer-to-peer systems.
+**Systemge** is a library designed for crafting performant distributed systems.
 In Systemge, interconnected "Nodes" communicate through asynchronous and synchronous messages over a lightweight custom protocol.
 Nodes can also interact with external systems through HTTP/WebSocket APIs.

 ## Key Features